 Loss of vision or difficulty seeing in one or both eyes is another symptom of stroke.
 You may suddenly lose your vision completely, or experience blurred or double vision.

 Sudden loss of balance

-Due to weakness on one side of the body, you may experience difficulty with walking, loss of balance or coordination, or dizziness.
+Due to weakness on one side, you may experience difficulty with walking, loss of balance or coordination, or dizziness.

 If a severe headache develops suddenly with no known cause, you might be having a stroke.
 This headache may be accompanied by dizziness or vomiting.

 If you have a history of migraine headaches, it may be difficult to identify this or vision problems as signs of stroke.
 Talk with your doctor about how to determine whether you’re having a stroke or a migraine.

 Because strokes can be life-threatening, always seek immediate medical help if you suspect symptoms of a stroke.

 If you’re having a stroke, you may experience one or multiple symptoms.
 Although you’re likely to recognize odd symptoms or feel like something isn’t quite right with your body, you may not realize you have a serious problem until it’s too late.

 Stroke symptoms can develop slowly over hours or days.
 If you have a ministroke, also known as transient ischemic attack (TIA), symptoms are temporary and usually improve within hours.
 In this case, you may blame sudden symptoms on stress, a migraine, or nerve problems.